Startup Idea Evaluation Prompts: Kill or Iterate

 • Side-project / weekend-build filter

-• YC / accelerator app prep
+• YC / accelerator application prep

 1. One-paragraph brutal critique

-My startup idea: {description}.
+My startup idea: [description].
 Write a 200-word critique.
 Required: (a) realistic market size in one line with the assumption that drives it, (b) who actually pays and what they pay today instead, (c) why now (and why not 3 years ago / 3 years from now), (d) the single biggest risk, (e) what would kill this in 6 months.
 Tone: honest VC partner, not cheerleader.
 End with a yes / no / iterate verdict and one sentence of reasoning.

 2. Market sizing sketch with sensitivity